AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 Each identified risk factor is broken out individually with a severity tag:

-- High severity flags indicate deal-breakers: fake tracking patterns, new store with manufactured metrics, price anomalies that suggest bait-and-switch, or a history of dispute escalations.
+- High severity flags indicate deal-breakers: unreliable tracking patterns, new store with artificially elevated metrics, price anomalies that suggest product quality discrepancies, or a history of dispute escalations.

 - Medium severity flags warrant caution: limited order history, inconsistent product descriptions across variants, shipping times that exceed stated estimates, or a feedback score trending downward.